 Learning to Write / Writing to Learn is a collection of structures and strategies that evolved as I had to adapt my teaching to changing circumstances over the 30 years I spent as a classroom teacher.
 Some ideas seemed to stick – and others fell away.
 The best way I can put it now is that L2W/W2L is what stuck.

 When I started teaching 4th grade in 1968, I fell in love with “teaching” creative writing.
 At some point along the way, however, I realized that writing – and certainly creativity – cannot be taught.
 Rather, it is the job of the teacher to create an environment within which students can experience themselves as writers.
+Once that happens, the teacher’s role becomes one of guiding and modeling for young writers.
+If too much “teaching” happens before a child has discovered the joy of writing, it will be difficult, if not impossible, to ever convince that person that writing is a natural process – accessible to everyone.

 In the 1980’s I became even more excited about writing.
 My district sponsored a series of workshops through the UCLA Writing Project, and for the first time in my life I began to experience myself as a writer.
 Not only that, since I had moved from a self-contained elementary classroom to teaching five 8th grade English classes each day, I began learning from my students what they needed in order to grow as writers.